About Us

-Know Difference Between Bank Rate and Repo Rate
+Know Difference Between Bank Rate And Repo Rate

 Ever wondered how the central bank influences the economy?
 Two key interest rates play a crucial role: the bank rate and the repo rate.
 This article will unpack what each rate means, how they impact banks and the economy, and the key difference between bank rate and repo rate.
 By the end, you'll gain insights into how these rates influence the flow of money and economic activity.